opnsense/src/CONTRIBUTING.md

 Pull requests
 -------------

+Since this is a "downstream" FreeBSD repository, most pull requests should be directed elsewhere unless specific for OPNsense.

 When creating pull request, please heed the following:

-* Base your code on the latest master branch to avoid manual merges
+* Base your code on the latest "primary" branch to avoid manual merges
 * Code review may ensue in order to help shape your proposal
 * Pull request must adhere to 2-Clause BSD licensing
 * Explain the problem and your proposed solution